-The recoverable amount for the above was based on its value in use and was determined by discounting the future cash flows generated from the continuing use of the unit and was based on the following key assumptions:
+The recoverable amount for the above was based on its value in use and was determined by discounting the future cash flows expected to be generated from the continuing use of the unit and was based on the following key assumptions:

-4. Intangible asset (cont'd)
+4. Intangible asset (Cont'd)

-Impairment testing for cash-generating unit containing goodwill (cont'd)
+Impairment testing for cash-generating unit containing goodwill (Cont'd)

-- Cash flows were projected based on actual operating results and a 5-year (2012: 5-year) projection. - Revenue was projected at anticipated annual growth of 10% per annum for the first year and 5% per annum for the remaining 4 years (2012: 10% per annum for the first year and 5% per annum for the remaining 4 years). - Effective tax rates were projected to be 25% for the first 2 years and 24% at the remaining 3 years (2012: 25%). - A discount rate of 7.85% (2012: 7.85%) was applied in determining the recoverable amount of the unit.
+- Cash flows were projected based on actual operating results and a 5-year (2013: 5-year) projection. - Revenue was projected at anticipated annual growth of 2% per annum for the first year and 5% per annum for the remaining 4 years (2013: 10% per annum for the first year and 5% per annum for the remaining 4 years). - Effective tax rates were projected to be 25% for the first years and 24% at the remaining 4 years (2013: 25%). - A discount rate of 8.10% (2013: 7.85%) was applied in determining the recoverable amount of the unit.
 The discount rate was estimated based on the Group's existing rate of borrowings.